Kailashahar: Media

 Various daily newspapers are published from cities like Agartala, Karimganj and Silchar and reach Kailashahar every morning.
 No daily newspaper is published in Kailashahar except some weekly newspapers.
 Most of the daily newspapers are Bengali, but there are some Kokborok and English dailies as well.
 Some of the notable and popular newspapers in Kailashahar include, Anandabazar Patrika, Dainik Sambad, Desher kotha, Aaj kal, Sananda Patrika, Tripura Dorpon, Tripura Times, The Times of India and more.

 Among digital media, there are few local media channels, broadcast news through local cable networks and social media like Public Now, Headlines Tripura, News Vangaurd, News Icon etc. Along with these, All India Radio and Aakashbani are the main radio networks.

 Governance

-The legislative assembly of Kailashahar, is one of the constituencie of Tripura state.
+The legislative assembly of Kailashahar, is one of the constituencies of Tripura state.
 In 2018, Moboshar Ali was elected as member of the Legislative Assembly from the Town.

 Kailashahar Municipal council is the governing body of Kailashahar, responsible for management and governance of the Town.

 The District Magistrate and Collector is Dr, Vishal Kumar, IAS.
 Pradeep Sarkar is the chief executive officer of the Town.
 The chairperson of Kailashahar Municipal Council is Chapala Debroy and vice-chairperson Nitish Dey.